bixb922/umidiparser/README.md

 This module does not contain a sound synthesizer, only the capabilities to read and interpret a MIDI file.

 Memory and CPU usage are optimized for a microcontroller with limited resources with Micropython or CircuitPython.
+On CPython this module is very fast.

 CPU and memory usage can be lowered even more by reusing the same MidiEvent over and over during the process: